kremalicious/blog/content/articles/2023-09-13-favicon-generation-with-astro/index.md

 }
 ```

-This will generate the manifest file into `/manifest.json`. the code above is written in TypeScript but you can use trusty old JavaScript by using a `.js` file ending and removing the `: APIRoute` type annotation.
+This will generate the manifest file into `/manifest.json` with additional favicon assets being created and referenced in the newly created manifest file.

+The code above is written in TypeScript but you can use trusty old JavaScript by using a `.js` file ending and removing the `: APIRoute` type annotation.

 With this, the `manifest.json` also has the minimally required keys to make your site installable as a [Progressive Web App](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Guides/What_is_a_progressive_web_app).